fsprojects/fsharp-ai-tools/README.md

 execute them as real, full-speed TensorFlow graphs, achieving cohabitation and win-win with the TF ecosystem.
 Live trajectory execution tooling can give added correctness guarantess interactively.

-FM currently executes using TensorFlow.FSharp, which is why it's in this repo.
+FM currently executes using FSharp.AI, which is why it's in this repo.

 The aim of FM is to support the authoring of numeric functions and AI models - including neural networks - in F# code.
 For example: